 Humanities › History & Culture Who Was the Oldest President of the United States?
-Share Flipboard Email Print Keystone /Getty Images History & Culture American History U.S. Presidents Basics Important Historical Figures Key Events Native American History American Revolution America Moves Westward The Gilded Age Crimes & Disasters The Most Important Inventions of the Industrial Revolution African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Martin Kelly History Expert M.A., History, University of Florida B.A., History, University of Florida Martin Kelly, M.A., is a history teacher and curriculum developer.
-He is the author of "The Everything American Presidents Book" and "Colonial Life: Government." our editorial process Martin Kelly Updated January 23, 2019 Who do you think is the oldest president in United States history?
-The oldest president in office was Ronald Reagan, but the oldest to become president is Donald Trump.
+Share Flipboard Email Print Tasos Katopodis/Getty Images History & Culture American History U.S. Presidents Basics Important Historical Figures Key Events Native American History American Revolution America Moves Westward The Gilded Age Crimes & Disasters The Most Important Inventions of the Industrial Revolution African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Martin Kelly History Expert M.A., History, University of Florida B.A., History, University of Florida Martin Kelly, M.A., is a history teacher and curriculum developer.
+He is the author of "The Everything American Presidents Book" and "Colonial Life: Government." our editorial process Martin Kelly Updated December 10, 2020 Who do you think is the oldest president in United States history?
+Up until recently, the oldest president in office was Ronald Reagan, but the oldest to become president was Donald Trump.
 Trump has Reagan beat by nearly 8 months, entering office at the age of 70 years, 220 days.
 Reagan took his first oath of office at the age of 69 years, 349 days.
+Both of those benchmarks were surpassed as of the 2020 election, however.
+When Joe Biden takes office on Jan.
+20, 2021, he will become the oldest president both to enter office and to be in office.
+His age on Inaguration Day will be 78 years, 61 days; for comparison, Reagan left office at the age of 77 years, 349 days.
 Perspective on Presidential Age Few Americans who were adults during the Reagan administration can forget how much the President's age was discussed in the media, particularly during the latter years of his second term in office.
 But was Reagan really that much older than all the other presidents?
 It depends on how you look at the question.
 When he entered office, Reagan was less than two years older than William Henry Harrison, four years older than James Buchanan, and five years older than George H.W.
 Bush, who succeeded Reagan as President.
 However, the gaps grow wider when you look at the respective ages when these presidents left office.
 Reagan was a two-term president and left office at the age of 77.
 Harrison served only 1 month in office, and both Buchanan and and Bush served only a single full term.
 All the Presidents' Ages Here are the ages of all of the U.S. presidents at the time of their inauguration, listed from oldest to youngest.
 Grover Cleveland, who served two non-sequential terms, is listed only once.
-Donald Trump (70 years, 7 months, 7 days)Ronald Reagan (69 years, 11 months, 14 days)William H. Harrison (68 years, 0 months, 23 days)James Buchanan (65 years, 10 months, 9 days)George H. W. Bush (64 years, 7 months, 8 days)Zachary Taylor (64 years, 3 months, 8 days)Dwight D. Eisenhower (62 years, 3 months, 6 days)Andrew Jackson (61 years, 11 months, 17 days)John Adams (61 years, 4 months, 4 days)Gerald R. Ford (61 years, 0 months, 26 days)Harry S. Truman (60 years, 11 months, 4 days)James Monroe (58 years 10 months, 4 days)James Madison (57 years, 11 months, 16 days)Thomas Jefferson (57 years, 10 months, 19 days)John Quincy Adams (57 years, 7 months, 21 days)George Washington (57 years, 2 months, 8 days)Andrew Johnson (56 years, 3 months, 17 days)Woodrow Wilson (56 years, 2 months, 4 days)Richard M. Nixon (56 years, 0 months, 11 days)Benjamin Harrison (55 years, 6 months, 12 days)Warren G. Harding (55 years, 4 months, 2 days)Lyndon B. Johnson (55 years, 2 months, 26 days)Herbert Hoover (54 years, 6 months, 22 days)George W. Bush (54 years, 6 months, 14 days)Rutherford B. Hayes (54 years, 5 months, 0 days)Martin Van Buren (54 years, 2 months, 27 days)William McKinley (54 years, 1 month, 4 days)Jimmy Carter (52 years, 3 months, 19 days)Abraham Lincoln (52 years, 0 months, 20 days)Chester A. Arthur (51 years, 11 months, 14 days)William H. Taft (51 years, 5 months, 17 days)Franklin D. Roosevelt (51 years, 1 month, 4 days)Calvin Coolidge (51 years, 0 months, 29 days)John Tyler (51 years, 0 months, 6 days)Millard Fillmore (50 years, 6 months, 2 days)James K. Polk (49 years, 4 months, 2 days)James A. Garfield (49 years, 3 months, 13 days)Franklin Pierce (48 years, 3 months, 9 days)Grover Cleveland (47 years, 11 months, 14 days)Barack Obama (47 years, 5 months, 16 days)Ulysses S. Grant (46 years, 10 months, 5 days)Bill Clinton (46 years, 5 months, 1 day)John F. Kennedy (43 years, 7 months, 22 days)Theodore Roosevelt (42 years, 10 months, 18 days) Learn more about the US Presidents Which presidents were elected without winning the popular vote?How many American presidents were assassinated?Who was the youngest president of the United States?How many presidents died while serving in office?
+Joe Biden (78 years, 2 months, 0 days)Donald Trump (70 years, 7 months, 7 days)Ronald Reagan (69 years, 11 months, 14 days)William H. Harrison (68 years, 0 months, 23 days)James Buchanan (65 years, 10 months, 9 days)George H. W. Bush (64 years, 7 months, 8 days)Zachary Taylor (64 years, 3 months, 8 days)Dwight D. Eisenhower (62 years, 3 months, 6 days)Andrew Jackson (61 years, 11 months, 17 days)John Adams (61 years, 4 months, 4 days)Gerald R. Ford (61 years, 0 months, 26 days)Harry S. Truman (60 years, 11 months, 4 days)James Monroe (58 years 10 months, 4 days)James Madison (57 years, 11 months, 16 days)Thomas Jefferson (57 years, 10 months, 19 days)John Quincy Adams (57 years, 7 months, 21 days)George Washington (57 years, 2 months, 8 days)Andrew Johnson (56 years, 3 months, 17 days)Woodrow Wilson (56 years, 2 months, 4 days)Richard M. Nixon (56 years, 0 months, 11 days)Benjamin Harrison (55 years, 6 months, 12 days)Warren G. Harding (55 years, 4 months, 2 days)Lyndon B. Johnson (55 years, 2 months, 26 days)Herbert Hoover (54 years, 6 months, 22 days)George W. Bush (54 years, 6 months, 14 days)Rutherford B. Hayes (54 years, 5 months, 0 days)Martin Van Buren (54 years, 2 months, 27 days)William McKinley (54 years, 1 month, 4 days)Jimmy Carter (52 years, 3 months, 19 days)Abraham Lincoln (52 years, 0 months, 20 days)Chester A. Arthur (51 years, 11 months, 14 days)William H. Taft (51 years, 5 months, 17 days)Franklin D. Roosevelt (51 years, 1 month, 4 days)Calvin Coolidge (51 years, 0 months, 29 days)John Tyler (51 years, 0 months, 6 days)Millard Fillmore (50 years, 6 months, 2 days)James K. Polk (49 years, 4 months, 2 days)James A. Garfield (49 years, 3 months, 13 days)Franklin Pierce (48 years, 3 months, 9 days)Grover Cleveland (47 years, 11 months, 14 days)Barack Obama (47 years, 5 months, 16 days)Ulysses S. Grant (46 years, 10 months, 5 days)Bill Clinton (46 years, 5 months, 1 day)John F. Kennedy (43 years, 7 months, 22 days)Theodore Roosevelt (42 years, 10 months, 18 days) Learn more about the US Presidents Which presidents were elected without winning the popular vote?How many American presidents were assassinated?Who was the youngest president of the United States?How many presidents died while serving in office?